return5/DS1803/README.md

 please read README.txt for more information

-please look in 'Examples' for example programs using this library
+please look in 'examples' for example programs using this library